noble-assets/orbiter/docs/controllers.md

 }
 ```

-- **Transfer attributes**: General information about the cross-chain transfer
+- **Transfer attributes**: General information about the cross-chain transfer.
-- **Forwarding attributes**: Protocol-specific information for completing the forwarding step
+- **Forwarding attributes**: Protocol-specific information for completing the forwarding step.

 All controllers are orchestrated by the
 [`Forwarder`](https://github.com/noble-assets/orbiter/blob/main/keeper/component/forwarder/forwarder.go#L42-L55).